 New Hampshire Rail Transit Authority.
 The New Hampshire Rail Transit Authority ("NHRTA") was established under RSA 238-A effective July 1, 2007 as a body corporate and politic in the State for the general purpose of developing and providing intercity rail or other similar forms of passenger rail service.
 The NHRTA is authorized to issue bonds to carry out its purposes.
 RSA 238-A provides that all obligations of the NHRTA shall be paid solely from funds provided to or obtained by it and will not be deemed a debt of the State nor a pledge of the full faith and credit of the State.
 The NHRTA held its organizational meeting on September 30, 2007 and continues to meet on a monthly basis.
 The NHRTA is currently developing plans and operating agreements for proposed passenger rail service from Concord, New Hampshire to Boston, Massachusetts through the cities of Manchester and Nashua in New Hampshire.
 There are no specific plans for debt issuance at this time.
-House Bill 218 of the 2011 legislative session repeals RSA 238-A. The bill passed both the House and Senate, and was vetoed by the Governor.
-The legislature has not yet voted on the veto.
+House Bill 218 of the 2011 legislative session would have repealed RSA 238-A. The bill passed both the House and Senate, was vetoed by the